vicsanga/Postre/README.md

 <li><a href="https://www.earthdatascience.org/courses/earth-analytics/document-your-science/setup-r-rstudio/">Web Tutorial for installing R and R-Studio in Windows, Mac or Linux <a/></li>
 </ul>

 <h3>2.
 Running Postre</h3>
-To run Postre latest version it is only required to execute the instructions provided below in R. First, open R studio, afterwards execute the following 2 instructions:
+Once R and R-Studio is installed, just open R studio and execute the following 2 instructions.
 <br><br>

 ```R